nitreojs/vk-cover-spotify-playback/README.md

 ## setting up `.env`

-in the `vk-cover-spotify-playback` folder you will find `.env.sample` file. you will need to fill that file before running the project itself
+in the `vk-cover-spotify-playback` folder you will find `.env.sample` file. you will need to rename it to `.env` and fill that file before running the project itself

 ### spotify